Ioanna Gkoutna

 -

-The Mental Load and Women's Political Engagement in Zambia (with Sigrid Weber).
+The Mental Load and Women's Political Engagement: Descriptive Evidence from Zambia (with Sigrid Weber).
+(Under review)

 -